tercen/cycombine_operator/README.md

-# Cycombine operator
+# cyCombine operator

 ##### Description

-The `Cycombine operator` is a package for combining single-cell cytometry datasets, which increases the analytical flexibility and the statistical power of the analyses while minimizing technical noise.
+The `cyCombine operator` is a package for combining single-cell cytometry datasets, which increases the analytical flexibility and the statistical power of the analyses while minimizing technical noise.

 ##### Usage